AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 A minor tidy: You really don't need to see the text of the PathToBirdsPicture in the data sheet, do you?
 I included it on the first pass through this, just to keep you reassured.

 You could have done everything as above, except in step 1 left out PathToBirdsPicture from the fields in the data sheet.
-The form would have worked because the form's MainForm (Confusing, that... two uses of "form".
+The form would have worked because the form's MainForm (Confusing, that... two uses of the word "form".
 Beware.) is tied to the table, and thus all its fields are available).

 == 2 ==